Determining if a guilty plea is in your best interest is complex.

 If you plead guilty, do you go to jail right away?

 If you plead guilty, you might immediately go to jail if your charge requires immediate incarceration.
 Some offenses require a judge to revoke the defendant’s bond upon a conviction.
-A conviction occurs don’t the date the defendant pleads guilty or no contest.
+A conviction occurs on the date the defendant pleads guilty or no contest.
 Your lawyer can help you understand the impact of a plea and whether the judge will likely revoke your bond and impose immediate incarceration.

 Should I plead not guilty?